Grid Trigger Point Foam Roller Review: Is it Worth the Price?

 The Grid doesn’t crumble under extreme loads.
 You can get a traction effect with a relatively easy bounce.

-On a traditional roller, you’d have to bounce as hard as you can to get the same manipulation you get on the Grid.
+On a regular foam roller, you’d have to bounce as hard as you can to get the same manipulation you get on the Grid.

 The different textures on the roller help to perform different types of self-massage effectively.
 This is one of the best self-massage tools out there.